There are currently 3 comments and 3 photos online for this walk.

 Start point: 51.353 lat, -0.9178 long

+(NOTE: You may find that some of the staggered wooden barriers mentioned within this section have been removed due to forestry works).
 With the pond on your left, turn right onto the footpath through a staggered wooden barrier.
 Follow the narrow dirt path as it passes between gorse bushes and trees.
 Keep ahead over a wide track via a pair of wooden staggered barriers and at the next junction, keep right then left on the footpath signed with a yellow arrow.

 |Ford to Eversley Village|